Tit for tat

 In Western business cultures, a handshake when meeting someone is a signal of initial cooperation.

 Tit for tat is an English saying meaning "equivalent retaliation".
 It is an alternation of tip for tap "blow for blow", first recorded in 1558.

 It is also a highly effective strategy in game theory.
 An agent using this strategy will first cooperate, then subsequently replicate an opponent's previous action.
 If the opponent previously was cooperative, the agent is cooperative.
-If not, the agent is not.
+If not, the agent defects.
 This is similar to reciprocal altruism in biology.

 Game theory

 Tit-for-tat has been very successfully used as a strategy for the iterated prisoner's dilemma.
 The strategy was first introduced by Anatol Rapoport in Robert Axelrod's two tournaments, held around 1980.
 Notably, it was (on both occasions) both the simplest strategy and the most successful in direct competition.
 Few have extended the game theoretical approach to other applications such as finance.
 In that context the tit for tat strategy was shown to be associated to the trend following strategy.